How did you make decisions about your safety protocols?

 Do I have to be a member to be at the Y?

-During Phase Two, only active members, will be allowed access to the Valley Shore YMCA facilities and programs to ensure that we can maintain our facility limits and support our current members.
+At this time, only active members will be allowed access to the Valley Shore YMCA facilities and programs to ensure that we can maintain our facility limits and support our current members.
 CT Alliance of YMCAs have suspended the Y’s Nationwide Membership at this time.